-(A) Each managed care plan (MCP) must have administrative and management arrangements or procedures, including a mandatory compliance plan, to guard against fraud and abuse.
+(A) Each managed care plan (MCP) must have administrative and management arrangements or procedures, including a mandatory compliance plan, to guard against fraud, waste and abuse as required in the managed care plan provider agreement located at http://medicaid.ohio.gov/.

-(3) The MCP must annually submit to ODM a report that summarizes the MCP's fraud and abuse activities for the previous year and identifies any proposed changes to the MCP's fraud and abuse program for the coming year.
+(2) The MCP must annually submit to ODM a report that summarizes the MCP's fraud, waste and abuse activities for the previous year and identifies any proposed changes to the MCP's fraud, waste and abuse program for the coming year.

 (C) ODM or its designee may conduct on-site audits and reviews as deemed necessary based on periodic analysis of financial, utilization, provider panel, and other information.